TuurDutoit/local-router/README.md

 This router would accepts routes like: `#input`, `#result-abcdef`, `#result-`, `#result-Tuur_Dutoit`...
 If an invalid route is browsed to (e.g. `#non-existent`, or just `/`), the browser is redirected to `#input`.
-The class names added to the body will be: `page-input` or `page-result`.
+The class names added to the body will be: `page-input` or `page-result`, depending on the current route, of course.

 ### Router.on(string route, function callback)
 Adds a callback to the router.
 When the user browses to `#route` (substituting `route` with the `route` argument, of course), this callback will be called.
 If the route accepts a data string, it will be passed in the first argument, otherwise the empty string will be passed in.